seek-oss/logger/README.md

 - `req` for HTTP requests.

   The request object is trimmed to a set of essential fields.
+  Certain headers are omitted by default (e.g. `x-envoy-peer-metadata`).
+  To opt out of this behavior, set the `omitHeaderNames` logger option to an empty list `[]` or provide your own list.

 - `res` for HTTP responses.

   The response object is trimmed to a set of essential fields.

+- `headers` for tracing headers.

+  Certain headers are omitted by default (e.g. `x-envoy-peer-metadata`).
+  To opt out of this behavior, set the `omitHeaderNames` logger option to an empty list `[]` or provide your own list.

 All other fields will be logged directly.